 4 vols (1795–1815) London, Nichols & Son

-Here is the seal of the de Verdun family:
+Here is the seal of the Verdun family:

-My personal reaction to that question is that, if a Verdun fellow (with a French name that sticks out like the proverbial sore thumb) were so highly placed in the Skeffington village context at the end of the 13th century, then it's highly probable that his ancestors were already there at the time of the Conquest.
+But what do we know about the Verdun family earlier on?
+If a Verdun fellow were so highly placed in the Skeffington village context at the end of the 13th century, then it's highly probable that his ancestors were already there at the time of the Conquest.
 That's to say, John de Verdun and his son Theobald didn't just appear in the village of Skeffington in the final quarter of the 13th century.
-Historical facts unknown to John Nichols (at least unmentioned by this author who seemed to ramble on about everything that crossed his mind) substantiate that conclusion.
+Historical facts unmentioned by

 No comments: